Austin Riley Player Props: Braves vs. Nationals

 Austin Riley At The Plate

-- Among the qualifying batters, he ranks 35th in batting average, while his on-base percentage ranks 56th and he is 45th in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 37th, his on-base percentage ranks 61st, and he is 52nd in the league in slugging.

-- Riley is batting .476 with one homer during his last games and is riding a four-game hitting streak.

-- In 37.1% of his games this year, Riley has had at least one RBI.
-He's picked up more than one in 12.9% and driven in three or more of his team's runs in one contest.
+- Riley has an RBI in 23 of 63 games this year, with multiple RBI in eight of them.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 31 of 62 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.